ESMValGroup/ESMValTool/doc/sphinx/source/core_team.rst

 #.
 Run the **automated testing** with all available diagnostics.

 #.
-Iterate with developer(s) on points 1-7 until the above items are fulfilled and the reference plots for all standard namelists included in the *DEVELOPMENT BRANCH* (see section 12 TODOref) can be reproduced.
+Iterate with developer(s) on points 1-7 until the above items are fulfilled and the reference plots for all standard namelists included in the *DEVELOPMENT BRANCH* (see :numref:`annex_b`) can be reproduced.

 Responsibilities of ESMValTool developers
 -----------------------------------------